-There are numerous murals in the city centre of Glasgow ranging from portraits of the Big Yin to a floating Glasgow Taxi to Glasgow's very own panda.
-Some are located in prominent places whilst others are found off-the-beaten-track.
-Jenny and Liv have put their heads together to come up with their top five favourite murals on the tour, with some interesting teaser info on each.
+In the city centre you'll find street art ranging from portraits of 'The Big Yin' to a floating Glasgow Taxi.
+Some are in prominent places whilst others are off-the-beaten-track.
+Jenny and Liv have come up with their top five favourite murals on their Street Art tour, with some interesting facts on each.

 This beautiful piece painted by Smug is on Ingram Street in the Merchant City.
 It shows the variety of wildlife that can be found in Glasgow, including birds, deer, foxes, squirrels and our very favourite - the Highland cow!
 It's a great reminder of all the wonderful creatures and wildlife that make their home in the green spaces and parks of the city.
 This is the final stop on our Street Art tour because we like to finish with a banger (and a badger!).